Arlisaha/openMindParser/README.md

 Features
 -------------------
-* Read XML file and convert it in internal objects tree.\n
+* Read XML file and convert it in internal objects tree.
 * Convert object tree in arrays.
 * Convert in HTML.
 * Convert in JSON.